 The total phenol content was observed to increase slightly with the application of silicon (Table 2).
 Application of silicon at 150 kg ha-1 increased the phenol content of all maize genotypes and the highest phenol content was found in COH(M)8 (0.70 mg g-1) followed by CMH12-586 (0.68 mg g-1) and VaMH1204 (0.65 mg g-1 ).
 The lowest phenol content was observed in NPK control in CMH12-686 (0.43 mg g-1) and 900M Gold (0.47 mg g-1).
-This is in well corroborations with the works done by Malcovska and his co-workers (2014).
+This is in good corroborations with the works done by Malcovska and his co-workers (2014).
 Silicon is known to regulate the metabolism and utilization of phenols in plant leaves by producing various Si polyphenol complexes (Shi et al., 2014).

 Antioxidant enzymes

-Application of silicon at different levels increased both the peroxidase and the superoxide dismutase activity in hybrid maize regardless of all genotypes (Fig. 3).
+The application of silicon at different levels increased both the peroxidase and the superoxide dismutase activity in hybrid maize regardless of all genotypes (Fig. 3).
 The highest peroxidase activity was exhibited by COH(M) 8 in 150 kg Si ha-1 treatment (0.83 units min-1 mg-1) followed by CMH12-586 (0.74 units min-1 mg-1) whereas the lowest activity was recorded in control treatment in CMH14-716 (0.20 units min-1 mg-1) and NK6240 (0.25 units min-1 mg-1).
-Peroxidase has a protective effect also involved in chlorophyll degradation, ROS generation and membrane lipid peroxidation which are response to injury and a product of senescence (Cao et al., 2015).
+Peroxidase has a protective effect also involved in chlorophyll degradation, ROS generation and membrane lipid peroxidation, which are response to injury and a product of senescence (Cao et al., 2015).

-As expected, increasing levels of silicon increased the superoxide dismutase (SOD) activity in the leaves of maize genotypes and the mean values varied from 5.27 to 8.18 U g-1.
+As expected, increasing silicon levels increased the superoxide dismutase (SOD) activity in the leaves of maize genotypes and the mean values varied from 5.27 to 8.18 U g-1.
 The highest value was recorded with the application of 150 kg Si ha-1 in the genotype COH(M)8 (8.93 U g-1).
 Lesser enzyme activity was observed with COH (M) 9 (3.82 U g-1) in control treatment (Fig. 3). ).
 Generation of reactive oxygen species such as superoxide radicals, hydroxyl radicals and hydrogen peroxide causes oxidative damage to plants, but is inevitable in all the aerobic organisms.
 Plants with high levels of antioxidants, either constitutive or induced, have been reported to have greater resistance to oxidative damage.
-Plants have evolved specific protective mechanisms, involving antioxidant molecules and enzymes in order to defend themselves against oxidants (Devi et al., 2017) It is evident that silicon is known to influence the anatomical, morphological, biochemical and physiological reactions in the plants under stress by decreasing the permeability as well as the lipid peroxidation of membrane, thus maintaining membrane stability to the crops as mentioned by Balakhina and Borkowska (2013).
+Plants have evolved specific protective mechanisms, involving antioxidant molecules and enzymes in order to defend themselves against oxidants (Devi et al., 2017).
+It is evident that silicon is known to influence the anatomical, morphological, biochemical and physiological reactions in the plants under stress by decreasing the permeability as well as the lipid peroxidation of the membrane, thus maintaining membrane stability to the crops as mentioned by Balakhina and Borkowska (2013).

 Figure 3.
 Effect of different levels of silicon on antioxidant enzymes activity in maize genotypes